tituhin/django_blog/README.md

 # It is a blog site.
-if you clone this please run requirment.txt
+if you clone this please run
+pip install -r requirements.txt